Last Updated on December 13, 2022 by Ellen

 Let’s face facts: yes, Cambodia is a great budget travel destination for people like us.
 But it’s also a poor country and tourism is just one way we can help families and kids.
 If you are looking for a worthy, legitimate cause to donate to, this is one of those.

-To help Cambodia’s vulnerable children, go here.
+To help some of Cambodia’s most vulnerable children, visit the association’s official website.

 And if you ever have the opportunity to go to Siem Reap, take it.
 It’s a beautiful place.